OpenNetworkingFoundation/ipxe-build/README.md

 to the generated binaries.
 A patch is included that enables [HTTPS Support](https://ipxe.org/buildcfg/download_proto_https).

-To use this support, the CA key, and public/private client keys must copied and built into the iPXE artifacts.
-As the private client keys are embedded, care must be taken with the resulting artifacts.
+To use this support, the CA key, and public/private client certificates must copied and built into the iPXE artifacts.
+As the private client certs are embedded, care must be taken with the resulting artifacts as they contain those client certs.

 Steps: